packmad/LLMV-PrintBBUIDs/README.md

 # LLMV - Print Basic Block Unique IDentifiers

-This LLVM pass instruments each basic block (BB) of a C program by injecting as its first instruction a call to the `print' function, so that each time a BB is executed, it prints a unique identifier.
+This LLVM pass instruments each basic block (BB) of a C program by injecting as its first instruction a call to the `print` function, so that each time a BB is executed, it prints a unique identifier.

 ## What is the purpose of this?